 THE BARBER CHAIR

-Barbers need a specially designed chairs to allow the comfort and position adjustment of their clients during haircutting and shaving.
-These chairs were also designed to improve the barbers posture during prolonged periods of work.
+Barbers need a specially designed chair to allow the comfort and position adjustment of their clients during haircutting and shaving.
+These chairs were also designed to improve the barber's posture during prolonged periods of work.

 Most barber chairs commonly have hydraulic pumps for raising and lowering they usually also have adjustable headrests and recline back enough for shaving.